 The Lucia Legend by Anne-Marie Hummel

-Early, in the darkness of the morning, on the 13th of December, Lucia appears dressed in a white dress with flowing red ribbon around her waist and a crown of candles on her head.
+Early, in the darkness of the morning, on the 13th of December, Lucia appears dressed in a white dress with a flowing red ribbon around her waist and a crown of candles on her head.
 Her attendants and star boys accompany her.
 They go from house to house in the darkness of the morning, singing and offering hot coffee, cookies, and a special Lucia bread made with saffron.

 In many homes, the oldest daughter awakens her parents on December 13th dressed as Santa Lucia.
 Santa Lucia can also be found in restaurants, offices, schools, and factories surrounded by her attendants.
 In Stockholm, a Lucia queen of the year is chosen.
 A great ceremony is held at the Town Hall.
-The crowned Lucia visits the hospitals and nursing homes during the Christmas season.
+The crowned Lucia visits hospitals and nursing homes during the Christmas season.

 Today more than ever, the world needs Santa Lucia’s message of light and hope.
-Santa Lucia with her lights appears on the longest, darkest night of the year, bringing joy and love to her family and friends.
+Santa Lucia, with her lights, appears on the longest, darkest night of the year, bringing joy and love to her family and friends.

 No matter how dark and difficult our days may be, we look forward to celebrating Christmas as our Savior’s birth.
 We have gratitude in our hearts for the joy and love that our Savior brings into our lives.
 Santa Lucia helps to remind us of our Savior Jesus Christ’s influence and light in our lives and to live our lives with more kindness, respect, love, and concern for others.